 Welcome to my blog for reviewing the best Mexican restaurants and food in Orange County, CA. I intend to cover as many as I can . . . and all sorts and price ranges: "From taco trucks to fine dining . . . and everything inbetween."
-Number of restaurants covered so far: 268.
+Newer entries tend to focus on photos more than words.
+Number of restaurants covered so far: 268+.
 See The List

 ·or 3 packets of Ortega guacamole seasoning packets and 6 avocados